NDR 2022: PM Lee says GST increase needed for healthcare, social spending

 "Not raising the GST would be a politically expedient move.
 However, it would be irresponsible," he said.

-"While the people worry about not having enough money to spend, the Government also worries about not having enough money," he said, adding that it is concerned about not having enough resources to take care of low-income families and the heathcare needs of the elderly.
+"While the people worry about not having enough money to spend, the Government also worries about not having enough money," he said.
+He added that it is concerned about not having enough resources to take care of low-income families and the heathcare needs of the elderly.

-One in six Singaporeans are aged 65 and above.
+One in six Singaporeans is aged 65 and above.
 By 2030, this number will increase to one in four, with mature estates seeing their population grey earlier.

 PM Lee said many of his Teck Ghee residents were young married couples when he was first elected as an MP in the 1980s.
 More and more of them now need walking sticks and wheelchairs.